 Seamus Darby's winning goal in the 1982 All-Ireland final (picture, Sportsfile)

-Rose Fox, 66, Dawnlea, Rahan Road, Tullamore, appeared before Judge Catherine Staines at Tullamore District Court on Wednesday.
+Rose Fox, 66, Dawnlea, Rahan Road, Tullamore, entered the guilty plea at Tullamore Circuit Court today (Wednesday, March 10).

 Seamus Darby scored arguably the most famous goal in the history of Gaelic football, the late winner for Offaly in the 1982 All-Ireland senior football final which ended Kerry's bid for five titles in a row.